builtbybel/burnbytes/README.md

 Everybody who is interested in this project is welcome to help.
 I myself will not have much time and neither does albacore at the moment.
 I could imagine for the roadmap an integration of the community cleaner "winapp2.ini".
 Just quickly thought.

-#### My main goal would be a community cleaner like it has never existed before.
-Albacore has done a great preparatory job but there is still a lot to do.
-Comment, commit to the C# code and share this work.

 ## Features
 - 1:1 technical replacement for Microsoft Disk Cleanup with the modern touch of Storage sense [NOT available in Microsoft Disk Clean-up]
 - Clean up shows a percentage progress indicator [NOT available in Microsoft Disk Clean-up]